Branding and visual elements on IEEE.org strengthen the IEEE reputation and create a consistent experience for users.

 Imagery used consistently can support the IEEE brand identity.

 When creating content in the content management system, accept all default fonts rather than changing fonts within a code that would override the style sheets.
+The default typeface on IEEE.org is Verdana.

 If the text is pasted from another application, highlight the text and click on the eraser icon in the UCM editor to clear formatting.